laurenchen0631/English-Learning/TOEFL TPO/Reading/Geology/William Smith.md

 	1. The data for the map were collected during Smith’s work on canals.
 	1. It is no longer regarded as a geological masterpiece.

-5. The word "meticulously" in the passage is closest in meaning to
+5. The word "**meticulously**" in the passage is closest in meaning to
 	1. carefully
 	1. quickly
 	1. frequently